Peacock: Everything about NBCUniversal's (partly) free app

 NBCUniversal launched a "preview" of Peacock's streaming service April 15 for Comcast's Xfinity X1 cable customers and its Flex streaming customers.
 Peacock launched for everyone else in the US in July.

-International expansion will come, Peacock has said, but it didn't specify a timeline.
+International expansion will come, Peacock has said, but it hasn't specified a timeline.

 What happens to NBC programming on Hulu?